isnotafunction/snippets/README.md

 * change background colour
 * change card's colour
 * drag and drop cards

 One day I want to be able to:
-* resize cards
+* resize the cards
 * add code editing bit using back ticks
 * drag and drop images inside them

 - research:
+* find a better way to trigger storing of the edited text instead of timeout
-* security issues with contenteditable
+* security issues with contenteditable?
 * how to easily add html tags without rendering